 Each family works one-on-one with a Mentor Advocate (Masters-level Social Worker), to create and carry out a plan of action.
 During that time, the family meets weekly with the Mentor Advocate.
 They deposit 50% of their income into an escrow account, and attend PLM Families Together workshops on topics like budgeting, renting, and how to work with a landlord.
 Mentor Advocates also coordinate special services as needed (disability, educational assessment, school transportation, food, furniture, transportation, etc.).

-When a family leaves Short-term Housing and moves into its own place, care continues through “Aftercare.”
-Mentor Advocate support and guidance — plus landlord mediation — last an additional 12-14 months.
-This key piece of the PLM Families Together model increases the chances of continued success for the family.
+When a family leaves Short-term Housing and moves into its own place, care continues through Stabilization Services in which the family’s Mentor Advocate provides continued support and guidance — plus landlord mediation — for an additional 12-14 months.
+This key piece of the PLM Families Together model increases the chances of continued success.

 Many families that are homeless you won’t see on the streets because they may have found a temporary place to stay — like with a friend or relative, or in a hotel.
 These are still families in crisis because they don’t know what tomorrow will look like.